 For this reason we churchy people do a strange thing: we wash one another’s feet.
 It’s awkward, it’s uncomfortable, and I know lots of people who get pedicures first.
 It’s humbling and touching, too.

-This year, we won’t be doing this in our churches, but it’s simple enough to do at home.
 If you want to include those living alone or who might otherwise have difficulty with the physical aspect of washing feet, you could do this on Zoom and ask them to be the readers.
 Singing on Zoom works best when all but one person who will serve as the song leader are muted.

 A Maundy Thursday Foot-Washing Service for Households